"Stress is a profound and pernicious physiological reaction

 a form of loss?

-If you have more than three, you’re more than welcome to
+If you have more than three, you’re more than welcome to write them all.

 2.